-It was the chime that woke her, with it’s insistent high pitched shrill ping, ping, ping.
+The chime woke her, with its insistent high pitched shrill ping, ping, ping.
 It woke her the same way it had awoken her for the past seven years, sudden, immediate, and with just a bit more stress hormones flowing through her than she’d liked.
-It always seemed as though the bed was at it’s most comfortable then, as though her sleep was always at it’s most peaceful, right before the time piece with it’s high pitched chime went off.
+It always seemed as though the bed was at its most comfortable then, as though her sleep was always at its most peaceful, right before the time piece with its high pitched chime went off.
 She couldn’t help jumping out of bed, she always did that, and half walking, half jogging, covered the two and a quarter meters to where the time piece sat, on a corner table to the right of the door, and flipped the off switch.
 She had purposely placed the item there, on the one article of the room’s furniture furthest from reach from the bed, as it forced her to get out of it.
-The action of the minimal physical exercise of walking over to it, would ensure that she was also well enough alert, as not to return to bed once the task was complete.
-The item was also placed next to the door leading into her refresher room, which meant that her next automatic action was to enter it and begin the various cleaning activities preparing for the day.
-It was an old ritual, once she had completed everyday for the past seven years.
+The action of the minimal physical exercise of walking over to it ensured she was also well enough alert, as not to return to bed once the task was complete.
+The item was also placed next to the door leading into her refresher room, which meant her next automatic action was to enter it and begin the various cleaning activities preparing for the day.
+It was an old ritual, one she had completed everyday for the past seven years.
 Ever since she came to the city of Farhod, capital of Aqlaikan Prefecture, one of eighty two that comprised the continent of Aarzoo’Tihi, on the planet of Jahan.